the-blue-platform/the-blue-docker-config/the-blue-database/README.md

 ## The blue dockers
-* Contains configuration of the blue platform environment
+* Contains configuration of the blue database setting

 ## Getting support
 If there are any problems, please feel free to contact to me or create new pull request